-Maharaja Sawai Jai Singh II founded Jaipur in 1727 AD with an idea of establishing it as a major trading hub in the North India.
-The city planners ensured wide roads, symmetric shop front on all major roads where markets were to come up.
-The adherence to the layout is evident in this picture of the famous Johari Bazaar of Jaipur at the end of 19th century or early 20th century.
+Most of the tourists and travelers visiting the city have listed shopping in Jaipur as a big attraction of the pink city.
+Old Jaipur markets in the walled city or Bazaars like Johari Bazaar, Nehru Bazaar, etc all rate high on their list.
+Maharaja Sawai Jai Singh II founded Jaipur in 1727 AD with the idea of establishing it as a major trading hub in North India.
+The city planners ensured wide roads and symmetric shop fronts in the markets of the walled city of Jaipur.
+The adherence to the layout is evident in this picture of the famous Johari Bazar Jaipur at the end of the 19th century.

-The congestion & traffic pressure compounds due to the high density of population living in and around these markets.
-A large number of tourists also flock to these traditional bazaars to shop & explore.
-Tourist sites like Hawa Mahal, City Palace etc are in the close vicinity.
-These markets are still dominant in respective trades like jewelry, handicrafts, wholesale flower market etc. This creates a huge pressure on the existing infrastructure inside the traditional heritage markets of the walled city like Johari Bazaar, Tripolia Bazaar, Sirehdyodi Bazaar etc.
+The congestion & traffic pressure compounds due to the high density of the population living in the old markets of the walled city of Jaipur.
+A large number of tourists also visit the old bazaars of Jaipur to shop & explore.
+Tourist sites like Hawa Mahal, City Palace, etc are in close vicinity.
+These markets are still dominant in trades like jewelry, handicrafts, wholesale flower market, etc. This creates a huge pressure on the existing infrastructure inside the traditional heritage markets of the walled city like Johari Bazaar, Tripolia Bazaar, and Sirehdyodi Bazaar.

-From 1980’s, secondary markets started developing in localities across the city reducing the dependence on the old & traditional markets.
-In last 10-15 years, malls and modern shopping complexes started springing up across Jaipur luring the shoppers.
-Some made a switch for the swanky malls to avoid the traffic, chaos and noise, one confronts in the old Bazaars.
-After all, Malls offered convenience, ease, escape from the heat & dust.
+From the 1980s, new markets started developing in localities across Jaipur reducing the dependence on the old markets of the walled city of Jaipur.
+In the last 10-15 years, malls and modern shopping complexes started springing up across Jaipur luring shoppers.
+Some made a switch to the swanky malls to avoid the traffic, chaos, and noise, one confronts in the old Bazaars.
+After all, Malls offered convenience, ease, and escape from the heat & dust.
 You don’t have to do bazaar hopping anymore!

-Most malls primarily offer lifestyle products and brands.
-You find same brands and similar assortments across various malls in the city; offering very little variety to choose from.
-In comparison, there is so much variety in these Bazaars.
-You can practically buy everything you need; You name it, they got it.
-Fruits, vegetables, shoes, hardware, daily need….everything is available except the lifestyle brands.
-There are many sellers selling their goods with a unique assortment, quality and prices.
+The old Jaipur market cannot be replaced by modern shopping complexes, malls, and hypermarkets.
+Most malls like World Trade Park in Jaipur primarily offer lifestyle products and popular brands in clothing and shoes.
+You find the same brands and similar assortments across all malls in the city; offering very little variety to choose from.
+In comparison, there is so much variety in these old Jaipur markets or Bazaars of the walled city of Jaipur.
+You can practically buy everything you need.
+Fruits, vegetables, shoes, hardware, daily need; everything is available except the lifestyle brands.
+There are many sellers selling their goods with unique assortment, quality, and prices.

 Read Milk Seller/ Jaipur Market/ Murli Gurjar where this picture first appeared.

 Read Doodh Mandi – Milk Market of Jaipur! where this picture first appeared.

 Read Mochadis & Jutis where this picture first appeared.